cloud-custodian/cloud-custodian/docs/source/aws/topics/config.rst

 Custodian has deep integration with config, a custodian policy:

-- Can be deployed as config-rule for any resource type supported by config.
+- Can be deployed as an AWS Config custom rule (config-rule mode) for any resource type supported by config.

+- Can be deployed as an AWS Config managed rule (config-managed-rule mode).

-- Can use config as resource database instead of querying service describe apis.
+- Can use AWS Config as resource database instead of querying service describe apis.
 Custodian supports server side querying resources with Config's SQL expression language.